Integrating with ServiceNow

 }

-- Copy the resulting link and deliver that to the end-user; this can be done in ServiceNow or by another means.
+- Copy the resulting link and deliver that to the end-user.

-- Wait for the person to validate their ID
+- Wait for the person to validate their ID, checking the Status field.

-- The agent will compare the name from Nametag with the name of the person in the ServiceNow Caller field and ensure they are similar enough to proceed.
+- Compare the name Verified Legal Name from Nametag with the name of the person in the ServiceNow Caller field and ensure they are similar enough to proceed.